MsLolita/grass/README.md

 2. FARM POINTS:
  - in `data/config.py` put `REGISTER_ACCOUNT_ONLY = False`
  - Provide emails and passwords and proxies to register accounts as shown below!

+3. APPROVE EMAILS:
+ - in `data/config.py` put `APPROVE_EMAIL_ONLY = True`
+ - Provide emails and passwords and proxies as always (as shown below)!
+ - No imap or email access required.

 ### Configuration 📧